climat-project/climat/README.md

 [Contribute](https://github.com/climat-project/climat/blob/master/CONTRIBUTING.md)
 </div>

-# ⚠️ PRE-RELEASE: Some features might not work and everything is subject to change ⚠️
+# ⚠️ PRE-RELEASE: Everything is subject to change ⚠️

 Generate powerful macros for your CLI tools with a simple and smart approach.